AegisZoom/Vaccination-Database/README.md

 - 💾 **Programming**:
 Used SQL 🌐 to construct a database and to extract data based on conditions.
 SQL programming was also used to perform statistical analyses of records.
 R 📉 was used as a programming language to transform and visualise the data.
 - 🔨 **Database Design**: Constructed the database by firstly designing an Entity-Relationship Diagram, mapping the diagram to a relational schema, then finally performing normalisation procedures to streamline database design.
-- 🎣 **SQL Query Extraction**: Performed complex SQL queries to extract data based on specifications while conducting complex statistical operations and presenting them in additional data columns.
+- 🎣 **SQL Query Extraction**: Performed complex SQL queries to extract data based on specifications while conducting complex statistical operations and presenting them as additional data columns.
 - 📈 **Data Analysis**:
 Performed statistical operations using SQL queries.
 Constructed data visualisations to summarise trends in data.
 - 📊 **Data Visualisation**: